weihengpan/weihengpan/README.md

 📳 [Motif](https://github.com/weihengpan/Motif): Easily record, view, and export motion data on iOS.

-## Links

-📖 I own a [personal blog](https://blog.weiheng.me) in Chinese where I keep my photos and write about travels, maths, and emotional moments.
-The update frequency is hardly predictable, though.

-I don't post content on third-party websites.

 ## Trivia

 🏓️ I play table tennis at an intermediate level.